FAQs written by Janie Chang and Kate Hilton

-Please sign up if you're new to AFI (or if you didn't in 2015).
+Please sign up if you're new to CIBD (or if you didn't in 2015).
 Your participation involves more than just you and the bookseller.

 Signing up means your Publisher can see your name on the website's Author List.
 For best promo results, they need the complete picture of which authors are participating.